PRACTICE · III · WORKFORCE

 We’ve watched this play out at every scale: the agent ships, the workflow doesn’t change, and within a quarter the agent is being routed around.
 Not because it didn’t work.
 Because nobody adjusted the role definitions, the SLAs, or the performance reviews to make using it the rational choice.
 The agent gets blamed.
 The org chart should have.

 We do this work first, on paper, with the people who own the workflow.
 New role definitions get written.
 KPIs get rewired so the agent’s output is credited, not invisible.
-Review loops get a place for the human-in-the-loop signal to land.
+Review loops get a defined place for oversight to land — so humans move above the loop, orchestrating outcomes instead of approving every step.
 Then the agent ships into a structure that already knows what to do with it.

 Role redesign, on paper